Comunidad Campus

 The Search for a new home

-Unfortunately, our lease at 302 Vanderbilt Street comes to an end and will not be renewed in July of 2030.
 This means that to continue our important work, we must now find a new home.
-By a stroke of luck, in the summer of 2024 One World Project purchased 44 Seeley Street, a few blocks from our current location, with the ultimate goal of designing and building a new and permanent home for our families past, present, and future.
-We believe this challenge is an opportunity, and allows us the once-in-a-lifetime chance to build something from the ground up that can best meet the needs of our neighborhood and community.
+By a stroke of luck, One World Project was able to purchase 44 Seeley Street in the summer of 2024.
+This gorgeous space is just a few blocks from our current location, and is an important step towards the ultimate goal of designing and building a new and permanent home for our families past, present, and future.

 What We’re building